YINGDAT/CrossyCarts/docs/final.md

 <u>States:</u>
 Our states are stored as a tuple of (distance_from_goal, current_velocity).

-distance_from_goal
+&nbsp; distance_from_goal
 * The distance_from_goal only focuses on the x-coordinate difference (left ↔ right) because that is the only factor that plays into when the agent should get off the minecart.
 Movement in Minecraft is continuous, not block-by-block, so x-position values provided by Malmo are float values.
-Obviously, using this would create too many states for our q-table, so we rounded states to the nearest int.
+Obviously, using this would create too many states for our q-table, so we rounded states to the nearest integer value.
+{% raw %}
+$$  if x >= 0:
+        return int(x + 0.5)
+    else:
+        return int(x -0.5) $$
+{% endraw %}

-current_velocity
+&nbsp; current_velocity
 * .

 <u>Rewards:</u>